faustomorales/qsl/README.md

 ## Development

 1. Create a local development environment using `make init`
-2. Run widget development with live re-building using `make develop-widget`
+2. Run widget development with live re-building using `make develop`
 3. Run a Jupyter Lab instance using `make lab`.
 Changes to the JavaScript/TypeScript require a full refresh to take effect.